top of page

 LOGLINE

-As chaos peaks, Dayne steps up, Cherry prepares to give birth in an ice cream van, Doug finds religion in Neapolitan metaphors, and long-held family secrets explode.
-It's not resolution, but it's the closest Mayoonderie ever gets.
+As chaos peaks, Dayne steps up, Cherry prepares to give birth in an ice cream van, Doug finds identity in Neapolitan ice cream, and long-held family secrets explode.
+It's not resolution, but it's the closest Mayoonderie will ever get.

 SYNOPSIS